particle-iot/particle-workshops/content/docs/ch1.md

 ![](./images/01/07-wifi.png)

-7.  **Note**: the app will suggest that this string is 4 characters long.
+7.  **Note**: The app will suggest that this string is 4 characters long.
 For newer Photons, this string will be six characters long.
 For instance, the Photon below broadcasts "Photon-UQGKCR."
 This string corresponds to the last six characters of the UPC code printed on the box for your device.

 Once you've selected the Photon access point, you'll see a notification that you can return to the Particle app to continue setup.